NFL Odds: Offseason Moves Made Bookmakers Shorten Patriots' Futures

 Until New England makes a notable upgrade at quarterback, sportsbooks will keep Buffalo as a sizable favorite to win the AFC East for the second straight season.
 It all makes sense given how quarterback Josh Allen put up MVP-caliber numbers with 13 wins and 45 total touchdowns.

-“It’s their division to lose,” Mannino declared.
+“It’s their division to lose,” Mannino said.
 “The room feels the Bills will pick up right where they left off and continue to steamroll lesser team and stack wins.”

 “If they went 7-9 last season with [that] roster, I think they get to the other side in 2021,” Mannino predicted.
 “They’re better than .500.
 The real problem is that the AFC is stacked.
 Especially with Buffalo and Kansas City at the top.
 Anybody that is trying to make noise in the AFC is going to have to get through those two teams.